Displaying Detached Buildings at Different Elevations

 ANSWER

-Adjusting your Floor and Ceiling Height values in the structure that is displaying incorrectly will easily allow you to have both structures display correctly.
+Adjusting your Floor and Ceiling Height values in the structure that is displaying incorrectly will easily allow you to have both structures display at the desired elevation.

 To adjust floor and ceiling heights

-1. Select 3D> Create Camera View> Full Overview to create an overview of the plan where the two structures are not displayed correctly.
+1. Select 3D> Create Camera View> Full Overview to create an overview of the plan.

 2. Select Window> Tile Vertically to display both views in a vertical orientation, so that as you make changes in your 2D floor plan view, you can see how they change the display in a 3D camera view.

-3. In your 2D floor plan view, use the Select Objects tool to select a room in the structure that is displayed incorrectly.
+3. In your floor plan view, use the Select Objects tool to select a room in the structure that is displayed incorrectly, then click the Open Object edit tool.

-For the purposes of our example, this is the detached garage, which is only a single room.
+For the purposes of this example, this is the detached garage, which is only a single room that is part of a single floor level.

-5. On the Structure panel, adjust the Floor (C) and Finished Ceiling Height (F) values to accurately lower the height of the building.
+4. On the Structure panel of the Room Specification dialog that displays, adjust the Floor and Rough/Finished Ceiling values to accurately lower the height of the building.

-Note: If Auto Rebuild Roofs is unchecked in in the Build Roof dialog, you will need to rebuild the roof to have it display at the correct height for any rooms that have been modified.
+Note: If Auto Rebuild Roofs is disabled, you will need to rebuild the roof to have it display at the correct height for any rooms that have been modified.